matthias-reis/carda-gatsby/content/articles/2025/01/ela-minus-dia-en.md

 focusKeyword: Preview – Ela Minus – "Dìa"
 ---

-**Ela Minus's "Dìa" drops on 17 January—and trust me, this one needs a place on your radar.
+**Ela Minus's "Dìa" drops on January 17th—and trust me, this one needs a place on your radar.
 Expect expansive soundscapes and wildly imaginative electronic vibes.
 Based in New York but deeply connected to her Colombian roots, Ela has already given us a taste of what's to come with her latest single, "Broken," alongside a stunning music video.
 You can check it out in this article.**

 Following her EPs and 2020 debut album, "Acts of Rebellion", Ela Minus has seriously levelled up with "Dìa".
 You'll absolutely adore her work if you're into quality electronic music.
 She's crafted a sonic mosaic that's rich in texture, blending a variety of musical influences.
 The minimalist feel of "Acts of Rebellion" has evolved—on "Dìa", Ela goes all out with a more opulent approach, which suits her like a dream.